ichi131/Direction-based-BiTSE/README.md

 # Dataset
 We utilized the dataset generation method described in https://github.com/huangzj421/BinauralWSJ0Mix.

+# BDE(Boolean Directivity Embedding) feature
+The BDE feature is extracted in NBSS.py

+# Spatiotemporal features
+The spatiotemporal features(CDF, SDF, delta STFT proposed in our previous work "A Study of Multichannel Spatiotemporal Features and Knowledge Distillation on Robust Target Speaker Extraction" https://ieeexplore.ieee.org/document/10446870) are extracted in spatial_fea.py

 # Model
 For the backbone network, we used the NBC2 small available at https://github.com/audio-westlakeu/nbss.

-# Spatiotemporal features
-The spatiotemporal features are extracted in spatial_fea.py

 #  Paradigm of the proposed BiTSE
 ![Alt text](images/framework.png)